 Never underestimate the power of an honest smile.
 It displays confidence and pleasure with your business.
 A smile also makes you appear friendly and approachable and gives clients the impression that you are willing to do whatever it takes to make them happy.

-Now that you know how your actions can speak just as loudly as your words, you can make all of the right moves for success with your small business.
+Now that you know how different types of body language can speak just as loudly as your words, you can make all of the right moves for success with your small business.

 Next Steps: You’re busy.
 We get it.
 So why not let us do some work for you?
 By signing up for the weekly Small Biz Ahead Newsletter, you’ll receive hand-picked articles, How-Tos and videos covering the latest in small biz tools and trends.
 We’ll do the research while you spend your time where it counts: managing and growing your business.